What is a Governing Body?

 Governing Body Structure

 The following is a list of the different types of Governor to be found at St Andrew’s, as laid down by our Instrument of Government.
-We currently have 12 governor positions.
+We currently have 12 governor positions and 1 vacancy, with 11 governors in post (correct at the time of writing on 25 September 2019).
 The Governing Body has decided to elect each category of governor for a period of four years, after which time a new election or nomination must take place.

-The Chair and Vice Chairs of the Governing Body are elected annually by governors at the first governors’ meeting of the school year.
-Our current Chair of Governors is Mr Hywel Thomas (Elected Parent) and he can be contacted via the school office or our Clerk to the Governing Body, Mrs Anita McGuinness at email@example.com
+The Chair and Vice-Chairs of the Governing Body are elected annually by governors at the first governors’ meeting of the school year.
+At the most recent governing body meeting held on Wednesday 9th September 2020, governors elected Dr Richard Quirk (Foundation Governor) to the position of Chair of Governors and Mr Duncan Crow (Local Authority Appointed) and Mr Mike Cordery (Foundation) to the positions of Joint Vice-Chairs of the Governing Body.
+Dr Quirk can be contacted via the school office or our Clerk to the Governing Body, Mrs Anita McGuinness at email@example.com.

 Every year, all governors are required to review the Governors’ Code of Conduct and renew their commitment to it.
-Each individual governor is a member of a governing board, which is established in law as a corporate body.
-Individual governors may not act independently of the rest of the governing board; decisions are the joint responsibility of the governing board.
+Each individual governor is a member of a governing body, which is established in law as a corporate entity.
+Individual governors may not act independently of the rest of the governing body; decisions are the joint responsibility of the governing body.

 Categories of Governors